Kameron Hankerson: Professional career

 On September 3, 2020, Hankerson signed his first professional contract with Ehingen Urspring of the German ProA.

-Long Island Nets (2022–present)
+Long Island Nets (2022–2024)

 On November 4, 2022, Hankerson was named to the opening night roster for the Long Island Nets.

+On October 6, 2023, Hankerson signed with the Brooklyn Nets, but was waived the same day.
+On October 28, he rejoined Long Island.

+Windsor Express (2024)

+In April 2024, Hankerson signed with the Windsor Express of the Basketball Super League.

+Tryhoop Okayama (2025–present)

+On February 7, 2025, Hankerson signed with the Tryhoop Okayama of the B.League in Japan.

 Personal life

 Hankerson's younger brother Trendon plays basketball for Northern Illinois.